 In Oblivion, there are quite a lot of characters in the game that get referred to as the wrong gender in dialogue.
 In the case of City-Swimmer, she even misgenders HERSELF in her own greeting, referring to herself as male.
-There is no in-game reasoning for these dialogue examples and it seems to either be that the developers made many mistakes regarding character's genders, or changed a lot of the characters genders throughout development and forgot to re-record some of the dialogue referring to them.
+There is no in-game reasoning for these dialogue examples and it seems to either be that the developers made many mistakes regarding the character's genders, or changed a lot of the character's genders throughout development and forgot to re-record some of the dialogue referring to them.
 Affected NPCs include: Estelle Renoit, Salmo the Baker, Falanu Hlaalu, Mach-Na and Hal-Liurz (after seemingly noticing the errors in some dialogue about her, they removed all conversation dialogue about her from the game, even ones without referring to her gender).

 There is an abandoned house called 'Nerastarel's House' located in Skingrad, within which resides all manner of undead.
 No NPC named Nerastarel exists anywhere in the game and they never get mentioned by anyone.
-The only time the house's existance gets acknowledged is when Amusei mentions it during the quest "Lost Histories".
+The only time the house's existence gets acknowledged is when Amusei mentions it during the quest "Lost Histories".
 Despite being abandoned, entering the house is considered trespassing.